lucky-wolf/DW2-XL/README.md

 - Further tweaked hyperdrives to make long-haul drives truly efficient in multiple analysis (also the most accurate drive)
 - Tweaked Snap further to decrease range and increase energy consumption
 - Fixed sojourn line to make its accuracy improve continually through the whole series
-- Updated hyperdrives to consume similar amounts of energy for what they do, with Austere being most efficient, and Hyperstream least, but Snap now has to pay for its super-speed short-hops.
+- Updated hyperdrives to consume similar amounts of energy for what they do, with Smart being most efficient, and Hyperstream least, but Snap now has to pay for its super-speed short-hops.
 - Tweaked the Snap line to be fixed range (1.4M) but to be much, much faster (so short, fast hops)
 - Fixed: re-disabled the interceptors line (shouldn't have been visible - pointless duplicate of vanilla)
 - Got rid of a bunch of cycles in tech tree